jvfon/Blog/articles/tech/Shopify/10-Working with collections.md

 {% endfor %}
 ```

-"Collections" will give you access to all of the products.
+"Collections" will give you access to all the collections.

-"Collection" will give you access to a specific group of producs.
+"Collection" will give you access to a specific collection.
 Ex: the collection of brown boots from all brands.

+The "product" object will give you access to all the products.
+Check out product.liquid.